Elements-Agency/benjaminjyoung/content/artwork/hallelujah/index.md

 ## Accolades ##

-This artwork was partially painted live at the [2024 Patina Arts Centre Fundraiser](https://www.facebook.com/events/869821251632238).
+* Painted live at the [2024 Patina Arts Centre Fundraiser](https://www.facebook.com/events/869821251632238) in the front window area of [Patina Arts Centre](https://www.patinaartscentre.com).
+* Featured in the [Ron Meadows Art Call](https://www.juilliardartscenter.com/ron-meadows-art-call-2024.html) located at [Juilliard Arts Center](https://www.juilliardartscenter.com)

 ## Charity ##

-10% of all online sale proceeds of any products that sell related to Hallelujah will be donated to [National Alliance on Mental Illness](https://www.nami.org).
+10% of all online sale proceeds of any products that sell related to Hallelujah will be donated to the [National Alliance on Mental Illness](https://www.nami.org).